 You can access network logging information for any requests you run in the simulator for your app.
 With the simulator open, switch on the Network Activity Log.

-When you run the app in the simulator you will see the network activity for any requests that execute.
+When you run the app in the simulator you will see the network activity for any requests that execute (if you’re using cache you’ll only see network requests when there is no valid cache available and the app is fetching new data).

 Select the relevant request to see more detail on it.
 In the Preview you can access the data your request is returning by expanding the JSON objects received.